rusty-celery/rusty-celery.github.io/src/guide/defining-tasks.md

 Under the hood a task is just a struct that implements the [`Task`](https://docs.rs/celery/*/celery/trait.Task.html) trait.
-The `#[task]` proc macro inspects the function it is decorating and creates a struct with fields matching the function arguments and then provides an implementation of the `Task` trait where the [`Task::run`](https://docs.rs/celery/*/celery/trait.Task.html#method.run) method is the body of the function.
+The `#[task]` proc macro inspects the function it is decorating and creates a struct with fields matching the function arguments and then provides an implementation of the `Task` trait where the [`Task::run`](https://docs.rs/celery/*/celery/trait.Task.html#method.run) method is just a wrapper around the body of the function you wrote.

 The `add` task from above essentially expands out to this: